How to Apply for Financial Aid

 U.S. citizens or eligible non-citizens should only follow the steps below to apply for Stockton scholarships, file the FAFSA and view their eligibility for state financial aid programs.

-New Jersey Dreamers/DACA students should only follow the steps below to apply for Stockton scholarships and complete the New Jersey Alternative Application.
+New Jersey Dreamer students should only follow the steps below to apply for Stockton scholarships and complete the New Jersey Alternative Application.
 Please note, all other undocumented students should only follow the steps to apply for Stockton scholarships.
 Learn more about applying for aid as an Undocumented student here.

 Apply for Scholarships